These are the real winners from the record car prices - KTVZ

 Some dealers are now advertising to buy cars rather than sell them in a bid to build inventory.
 There are also robocalls going out from companies offering to buy used cars.

 But even with the increased costs to acquire used car inventories, car dealers are making more than ever before on used car sales.
-Carmax, the largest used-car only dealership, has already reported record profits.
-AutoNation is due to report results Monday, kicking off a string of record earnings in the sector.
+Carmax, the largest used-car only dealership, has already reported record profits as AutoNation did on Monday, kicking off a string of record earnings in the sector.
 With increased costs from the chip shortage, the automakers won’t be able to say the same thing when they start reporting results later this month.
 Ford is forecast to report a loss, despite the record prices.

 The-CNN-Wire